-Formal Introduction of the Challenge Career System
+Challenge Career System and Introduction of the Career Market System

-We have introduced the Challenge Career System as a measure to increase the mobility of personnel for career-track employees (excluding organization managers) and clerical employees working in Japan.
+We have introduced the Challenge Career System as a measure to support employee-led career development. of personnel for career-track employees (excluding organization managers) and clerical employees working in Japan.
 With the system, employees can check a list of job openings announced on the company intranet, then inform their superior of their desire for a transfer.
-With the superior's approval, the system will try to match the employee with the desired division and, if successful, may make a transfer between Division Companies or Headquarters administrative divisions.
+With the superior's approval, through interviews with the desired division and, if successful, may make a transfer beyond organization boundaries.
 The aim of this system is to strengthen organizational capabilities by motivating employees and supporting them to independently develop their careers with the provision of career selection opportunities.
-13 people transferred in FYE 2023 following on from 13 people in FYE 2021 and 16 people in FYE 2022.
-We will increase the number of opportunities to apply to join this system to twice a year in FYE 2024.
-We will further promote support for our employees to independently develop their careers.
+16 people transferred in FYE 2024 following on from 16 people in FYE 2022 and 13 people in FYE 2023.